aleetreny/aleetreny/README.md

 </div>

 Hello there!
-I'm Alejandro Treny and I specialize in bridging the gap between advanced **Statistics** and business strategy.
+I'm Alejandro Treny and I specialize in bridging the gap between advanced Statistics and Business Strategy.
 I develop high-performance Machine Learning algorithms and, crucially, I make sure the output is understandable by translating complex math into clear, actionable Power BI dashboards.

 **Focus Areas:**
 * 🧮 **Applied Mathematics:** Building and validating predictive models.